 - use the services of an authorised warehousekeeper who receives the alcohol for you and stores it in duty suspension in an approved excise warehouse

-If you use the services of an authorised warehousekeeper you must apply for approval as a Registered Owner unless you are only importing wine.
+If you use the services of an authorised warehousekeeper you must apply for approval as a registered owner unless you’re only importing wine.

 As a registered consignee, you’re not allowed to hold or dispatch excise goods in duty suspension.
 You must account for the duty due as soon as the goods are received in the UK, and then pay the duty under deferment arrangements.

-If alcohol has been released for consumption in another EU country it is classed as duty-paid.
+If alcohol has been released for consumption in another EU country it’s classed as duty paid.
 To import it into the UK on a commercial basis, you can use any of the schemes below:

 the registered commercial importer scheme - by registering with HMRC the UK duty due on your goods is secured and then paid under deferment arrangements